The Waterfront

 There is no doubt that the Waterfront is one of the best residential developments in Norway.

-Erling Dokk Holm / Architecture Editor at Dagens Næringsliv
+Erling Dokk Holm, Architecture Editor, Dagens Næringsliv

 AART Webcase Vannkanten 02 11 AART Webcase Vannkanten 02 10